Peptides 101

 Most real-world interest clusters into a few buckets.

 The peptide world is not a clean marketplace of approved medicines.
-It is a messy overlap of legitimate biology, early-stage research, clinical off-label experimentation, and marketing that runs ahead of evidence.
+It is a messy overlap of legitimate biology, early-stage research, clinical off-label experimentation, cosmetics, supplements, and marketing that runs ahead of evidence.

 That gray area matters because it changes the failure modes.
 Claims spread faster than data.
 Products vary in quality.
-And anecdotes become consensus long before anything is settled.
+Anecdotes become consensus long before anything is settled.

 How to use this site